abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 ## Introduction
 The initial Redfish specification defines a TCP/IP-based out-of-band interface between a client and a Management Controller.
-It does not define a standard host interface (e.g IPMI).
+However said specification does not define a standard host interface (as was provided in the earlier IPMI Management specification).
-However, significant user feedback has been received that a DMTF standard Redfish “In-band” Host Interface (HI) is needed so that applications/tools running on a system OS can communicate with the Redfish manager that is managing the system using the Redfish API.
-This Redfish host interface need applies to both deployment OS’s and production OS’s and OS kernels for reading sensors.
+Recently significant user feedback has been received that a DMTF standard Redfish “In-band” Host Interface (HI) is needed so that applications/tools running on a system OS can communicate with the Redfish manager that is managing the system using the Redfish API.
+This Redfish host interface need applies to both deployment OS’s and production OS’s and OS kernels to provide services for reading sensors and other items.
+Also, the host interface needs to be available when network topology prevents host access to the Redfish network interface used by remote clients.

 ## Scope

 This specification is targeted to system manufacturers that are providing Redfish Host Interfaces within computer systems, system and component manufactures that are providing devices or firmware that include or support Redfish Host interfaces, and system firmware and software writers that are creating software or firmware that uses Redfish Host Interfaces.

 The specification covers host accessible physical and logical communication paths and protocols that are used to access the Redfish Service that manages that host.

 The specification also defines certain supporting elements in the host, such as SMBIOS extensions, that enable inventory and discovery functions.

-The specification does not seek to place specific hardware implementation requirements; however, it does i some cases specify how hardware-specific interfaces are identified for host software (e.g. SMBIOS structures).
+The specification does not seek to place specific hardware implementation requirements; however, it does in some cases specify how hardware-specific interfaces are identified for host software (e.g. SMBIOS structures).

 ### Goals
 The following goals where established for the Redfish Host Interface:

 * Implementable with existing management controller technology
 * Easily integrated into products
 * Host Interface and out-of-band API must be the same (where possible) so that client apps will have minimal (if any) change to adapt
 * Support authentication, confidentiality, and  integrity:
   * Support environments where users do not want to solely rely on host/OS access control mechanisms